whitneyburton/portfolios/README.markdown

 ### Module 2

 * Individual Assessment: Tuesday & Wednesday
-* Required Project: None
-* Included Projects: TrafficSpy, Little Shop of Orders
+* Required Project: TrafficSpy, Little Shop of Orders
+* Ruby Challenges: At least two
+* Blog Post: At least one
 * Feedback: May have some feedback from TrafficSpy and LSoO if delivered

 ### Module 3